7 Best Things To Do In Antigua Guatemala

 Thanks for reading about the best things to do in Antigua, Guatemala!

-Traveling to Guatemala??
-Visit iVisa.com to check visa requirements, and book your travel insurance through Squaremouth Insurance (they have a wide range of plans and great customer service!).
+Before traveling to Guatemala, visit iVisa.com to check visa requirements!
+Also consider booking travel insurance.
+I recommend Squaremouth Insurance (they have a wide range of plans and great customer service!).

 I also recommend checking Skyscanner to find the cheapest flights to Guatemala.